Transatlantic telegraph cable: Great Eastern and the second cable

 In August 1866, several ships, including Great Eastern, put to sea again in order to grapple the lost cable of 1865.
 Their goal was to find the end of the lost cable, splice it to new cable, and complete the run to Newfoundland.
 They were determined to find it, and their search was based solely upon positions recorded "principally by Captain Moriarty, R. N.", who placed the end of the lost cable at longitude 38° 50' W.

 Locating a cable 2.5 mi down would be like looking for a small needle in a large haystack.
 However, Robert Halpin, first officer of Great Eastern, navigated HMS Terrible and grappling ship Albany to the correct location.
 Albany slowly fished for the lost cable with a five-pronged grappling hook at the end of a stout rope.
 On 10 August, Albany "caught" the cable and brought it to the surface.
 During the night, the cable slipped from the buoy to which it had been secured, and the process had to start all over again.
 This happened several more times, with the cable slipping after being secured in a frustrating battle against rough seas.
-A sailor was flung across the deck when the grapnel rope snapped and recoiled around him.
+A sailor was flung across the deck when the grappel rope snapped and recoiled around him.
 Great Eastern and another grappling ship, Medway, arrived to join the search on 12 August.
 It was more than a fortnight later, in early September 1866, that the cable was finally retrieved so that it could be repaired; it took 26 hours to get it safely on board Great Eastern.
 The cable was carried to the electrician's room, where it was determined that the cable was connected.
 The recovered cable was then spliced to a fresh cable in her hold and played out to Heart's Content, Newfoundland, where she arrived on Saturday, 7 September.
 There were now two working telegraph lines.